reinshift/ADOS/README.md

 - `plot_H_exp.m`, `viewline.m`: some functions to plot details;
 - `optimizer.m`,`main_optimize.m`: used to optimize parameters in the model.

-More details are reachable by contacting me: qcxu0220@163.com
+More details are accessible by contacting me: qcxu0220@163.com